SatvikVashisth/Food_Delivery_PBI_Dashboard/README.md

 # Food_Delivery_PBI_Dashboard
-This project showcases dynamic dashboard report that helps a food delivery service to answer 5 of their crucial business questions.
+This project showcases dynamic dashboard report that helps a food delivery service to answer few of their crucial business questions.

 Dataset: <br />
 Table 1 - Historical data of demand for a product-canter combination <br />